SirL0gic/HireHub/README.md

 HireHub was created by me and my friend @fayyaz, and we're excited to share our project with you.
 As an open-source project, we welcome contributions from the community to help us continue to improve and expand our platform

-Please note that this is a beta version of HireHub and is not yet optimized for mobile devices.
-We are constantly working to improve our platform, and in our final release, we will include more features as well as a mobile-friendly interface.

 Demo:
 ### Video Demo
 Link 1: https://1drv.ms/v/s!Apck3DEmMLfWikuksaOGTuC6-y4H?e=Gb7W7D